ArnaudHemmerle/data-analysis-on-sirius/chapters/xrf/pymca/about.md

 The SIRIUS beamline is not involved in the development of PyMca; we are simply users, just like you.
 However, it is evident that a significant amount of time and effort went into creating such a powerful tool.
 If you use PyMca to analyze your data, please cite the following paper: {cite:p}`sole2007`.

-## Version used

-This tutorial was written using PyMca version 5.9.2 on macOS.
-There may be differences in behavior with other versions or operating systems.